otter-framework/otter-lambdas/README.md

 ## Quick start

 Each lambda function has its own dedicated folder and a SAM template file being created already.
-Making sure the AWS credentials are already setup on your local machine, then navigate to the root folder of the function and run
+Make sure the AWS credentials are already setup on your local machine, then navigate to the root folder of the function and run

 ```bash
 sam build && sam deploy